cap-js-community/feature-toggle-library/docs/usage/index.md

 ### Resetting Feature Value

 There is a convenience reset API just to reset a feature toggle and remove all associated persisted values.
-Reading the feature toggle will only yield the fallback value after this until new changes are made.
+Reading the feature toggle afterward will only yield the fallback value until new changes are made.

 ```javascript
 const {